You can manage the following administrative tasks for your Dynamics organisation by going to Settings > Email Accounts from the main menu bar:

 Creating a new email account

-Step 1: Click New on the Email Accounts screen.
+- Click NEW on the Email Accounts screen.
 A blank Email Accounts Information screen is displayed.

 Email Accounts Information screen